-Colorado is known as the Centennial State, famous for the Rocky Mountains and Denver Broncos, and is home to tremendous diversity of geography, climate, history, economy and recreation.
+Colorado is known as the Centennial State, famous for the Rocky Mountains and the Denver Broncos, and is home to a tremendous diversity of geography, climate, history, economy, and recreation.
 The state can be divided into four regions:

 There are four major river systems in Colorado: The Rio Grande, Platte, Arkansas, and Colorado Rivers.
-These rivers are popular for fishing, boating, swimming and other water sports, but there are hundreds of other streams and creeks full of Rainbow, Cutthroat, Brown and Brook Trout.
-Each spring these rivers have abundant flow during the spring snow melt, flooding many riverbottoms over the banks.
-Outdoor recreation abounds with 658,000 acres of national parks, historic forests, monuments and national grasslands.
+These rivers are popular for fishing, boating, swimming, and other water sports, but there are hundreds of other streams and creeks full of Rainbow, Cutthroat, Brown and Brook Trout.
+Each spring, these rivers have abundant flow during the snowmelt, flooding many river bottoms over the banks.
+Outdoor recreation abounds with 658,000 acres of national parks, historic forests, monuments, and national grasslands.
 These areas are filled with wildlife and biodiversity.

 You'll find great dining in Colorado with Southwestern fare being a specialty.
-Regional fare includes local Trout, Rocky Mountain Oysters, Palisade peaches, and wild game (elk, venison, buffalo, quail and pheasant).
-There is great diversity of restaurants in Colorado, especially in Denver and the various resort towns and cities.
-The climate in the majority of Colorado is mild and semi-arid climate.
+Regional fare includes local Trout, Rocky Mountain Oysters, Palisade peaches, and wild game (elk, venison, buffalo, quail, and pheasant).
+There is a great diversity of restaurants in Colorado, especially in Denver and the various resort towns and cities.
+The climate in the majority of Colorado is a mild and semi-arid climate.
 In fact, Denver gets more hours of sunshine than Miami and San Diego!
-Temperatures vary based on region with the Western Slope and Eastern Plains seeing warmer weather than mountains and valleys.
+Temperatures vary based on the region, with the Western Slope and Eastern Plains seeing warmer weather than mountains and valleys.

-Colorado provides residents and visitors alike with unlimited opportunity.
+Colorado provides residents and visitors alike with unlimited opportunities.
 Purchase your Colorado ranch for sale or piece of Colorado land today from the experts at Hayden Outdoors.

-After the Indians of Colorado had largely been forced into reservations or fled elsewhere, farming, ranching and mining took over.
-In 1879 silver was discovered in Leadville and also in Aspen.
+After the Indians of Colorado had been largely forced into reservations or fled elsewhere, farming, ranching, and mining took over.
+In 1879 silver was discovered in Leadville and Aspen.
 Contentious labor relations in the mining industry set the stage for further violence in Colorado.
-In 1880, Governor Pitkin declared martial law and sent in troops to suppress a violent mining strike in Leadville and similar labor disputes in the coal mining industry continued well into the early decades of the 20th century.
-Colorado retained its rugged frontier character from the late 1800s when outlaws like, “the coward” Robert Ford, the assassin of Jesse James, roamed free; to the Denver Post breaking in the early 1920s, what would become known as the Teapot Dome Scandal of President Harding's administration, not as an example of intrepid journalistic integrity, but as part of the paper’s own extortion racket.
+In 1880, Governor Pitkin declared martial law and sent in troops to suppress a violent mining strike in Leadville, and similar labor disputes in the coal mining industry continued well into the early decades of the 20th century.
+Colorado retained its rugged frontier character from the late 1800s when outlaws like, “the coward” Robert Ford, the assassin of Jesse James, roamed free; to the Denver Post breaking in the early 1920s, what would become known as the Teapot Dome Scandal of President Harding's administration, not as an example of intrepid journalistic integrity, but as part of the paper’s extortion racket.

-Following the Second World War, veterans of the Army’s 10th Mountain Division returned to the mountains that they had trained for war in.
-Taking advantage of extensive tracts of Colorado land for sale and large amounts of Colorado recreational property available, they became instrumental in founding the skiing companies, in places like Aspen and Vail, that would be the next boon to Colorado’s economy.
-Today, Colorado enjoys a diversified economy with staples like with farming, ranching and mining supplemented by new industries like skiing, renewable energy, and biotech.
+Following the Second World War, veterans of the Army’s 10th Mountain Division returned to the mountains where they previously had trained for war.
+Taking advantage of extensive tracts of Colorado land for sale and large amounts of Colorado recreational property available, they became instrumental in founding the skiing companies, in places like Aspen and Vail, which would be the next boon to Colorado’s economy.
+Today, Colorado enjoys a diversified economy with staples like farming, ranching, and mining, supplemented by new industries like skiing, renewable energy, and biotech.
 Colorado also enjoys a robust real estate market.
 Colorado hunting land for sale is always a hot commodity, as is almost all land for sale in Colorado.